5687 Tube Hi-Fi Preamplifier (LED biased)

 Introduction: DIY 5687 Vacuum Tube Hi-Fi Preamplifier (LED Biased)

-This is a Hi-Fi line-level preamlifier project that I recently completed using the 5687 twin triode.
+This is a Hi-Fi line-level preamlifier project that I recently completed using the 5687 twin triode tube.
 This idea for this preamplifier started off as a transformer volume controller, evolved to a DHT preamp, and finally to a indirectly heated preamp with an audio output transformer.
 The 5687 tube preamplifier circuit uses LED biasing and Tamura A4714 audio output transformers.

 5687 Tube Preamplifier Circuit

 The preamplifier uses the double section of a 5687 twin triode tube for each channel, with each section using it's own grid stopper (220R) and it's own pair of green LED for a 4V bias.
 The double section is used so as to lower the effective tube impedance, resulting in better compatibility with the Tamura A4717 5k output transformers.
 The 5687 tubes are operated at 115V, -4V and 25mA, which is one of the more linear regions for a 5687.
 Initially, I tried AC for the filaments and the result was far too much hum, so DC is used for the heaters.
 The schematic of the preamplifier section is shown in Figure 01.

 Figure 01 - 5687 Vacuum Tube Hi-Fi Preamplifier Schematic with LED Biased